 3 Books like The Dutch House

-If you like the pics for Jenna’s Book club, then be sure to check out our reading guide for The Lincoln Highway.
+If you like the pics for Jenna’s Book club, then be sure to check out our reading guide for The Lincoln Highway, Black Cake, The Measure, Remarkably Bright Creatures and Malibu Rising.
 Or if you group like pulitzer award winners, then you could also get our guide for The Night Watchman by Louise Erdrich or All the Light We Cannot See by Anthony Doerr.

 by Cynthia D’Aprix Sweeney